Frequently asked questions (FAQ) about Azure Files

 If you have enabled Azure Backup on your file sync managed file shares, file ACLs can continue to be restored as part of the backup restore workflow.
 This works either for the entire share or individual files/directories.

-If you are using snapshots as part of the self-managed backup solution for file shares managed by file sync, your ACLs may not be restored properly to NTFS ACLs if the snapshots were taken prior to February 24th, 2020.
+If you're using snapshots as part of the self-managed backup solution for file shares managed by file sync, your ACLs may not be restored properly to NTFS ACLs if the snapshots were taken before February 24, 2020.
 If this occurs, consider contacting Azure Support.

 Security, authentication, and access control

 There are two options that provide auditing functionality for Azure Files: